proinsias/proinsias.github.io/_posts/2025/2025-12-17-stoicism-and-the-pursuit-of-a-good-life.md

     image_description: "What you should focus on"
     caption: "The secret to a good life: focus"
     teaser: /assets/images/what-you-should-focus-on-thumbnail.png
+excerpt: >-
+    Stoicism emphasizes focusing on the controllable aspects of our lives and accepting the uncontrollable.
+    Applying this philosophy can help us in our pursuit of a good life.
 tags:
     - stoicism
     - health